 Best Seasons for Planting Coming Up

-By the look of the crowded nurseries during March and April, the springtime seems to be the best time for planting.
-For our frost tender annuals and perennials this is the case but we are actually heading into our best seasons for planting trees and shrubs.
+By the look of the crowded nurseries during March and April, springtime seems to be the best time for planting.
+This is the case for our frost tender annuals and perennials but we are actually heading into our best seasons for planting trees and shrubs.

 Start gathering your ideas for new or replacement trees and shrubs that will match your landscape and visit a local nursery this Fall.

 If you need an update on tree and shrubs planting and care techniques read more in the UF IFAS publication.